Azure/azure-functions-powershell-worker/README.md

 We'll also be using it to track work items related to PowerShell support.
 Please feel free to leave comments about any of the features and design patterns.

-> 🚧 The project is currently **work in progress**.
-Please do not use in production as we expect developments over time.
-To receive important updates, including breaking changes announcements, watch the Azure App Service announcements repository. 🚧

 ## Overview

 PowerShell support for Functions is based on [PowerShell Core 6.1](https://github.com/powershell/powershell),